ImAKappa/caramell/ROADMAP.md

 Parse a space-separated list of simple chords.
 ('Simple' chords means no accidentals, no altered bass note, etc.)

+Goals:

+- [ ] Output a plain-text lyric text file that is formatted with the chords above the corresponding in the lyrics

 ## Phase 2: Interesting Chords

 Parse more complex chords